tkwtyler/tkwtyler/README.md

 About Me:

 - 👨‍💻 I'm learning how to code
-- 🤔 My goal is to learn JavaScript and do whatever it takes to land my first web developer job.
 - 📫 How to reach me: tkw.westphal@gmail.com
 - ⚡ Fun fact: I have a passion for music & film.
 I also enjoy playing video games.